r-a-h/lattinscider.com/index.md

 We want to hear from you!
 You can help improve this site.
 Please email your pictures and stories to <funtimes@lattinscider.com>.

-Please send any comments to <comments@lattinscider.com>.
+Please send any other comments to <comments@lattinscider.com>.

-Our default business email remains <lattinscider@comcast.net>.
+Our business email remains <lattinscider@comcast.net>.